- Overview

 Note The application router also uses the @sap/logging library.
 To configure the log level for this library, you use the XS_APP_LOG_LEVEL environment variable.

-If dynamicIdentityProvider is true, the end user can set the identity provider (IDP) for the application’s login process by filling the request query parameter sap_idp with the IDP Origin Key.
-If IdentityProvider property is defined in the route, its value will be overwritten by the sap_idp query parameter value.
+If dynamicIdentityProvider is set to true, the end user can set the identity provider (IDP) for the application’s login process.
+If SAP Authorization and Trust Management is used, the request query parameter sap_idp must be filled with the IDP origin key.
+If Identity Authentication is used, the sap_idp request query parameter must be filled with the name of the corporate identity provider configured in the administration console.
+If the IdentityProvider property is defined in the route, its value will be overwritten by the sap_idp query parameter value.
 The default value for dynamicIdentityProvider is false.
 This configuration is relevant for a standalone approuter scenario and it is set for all routes.

 Here is a sample content for the dynamic identity provider environment variable: